-St Lawrence Island is located in Bering Sea - south of Bering Strait and west of mainland Alaska.
-With length of 90 ml (140 km), width of 22 ml (35 km) and a total area of 1792 ml2 (4640 km2), St Lawrence is the USA's the s6th largest and the world's 113th largest island.
-Its total population is around 1,400 people.
-The other (in the "USA top 10") largest Alaskan islands are Kodiak Island, Prince of Wales Island, Chichagof Island, St Lawrence Island, Admiralty Island, Nunivak Island, Unimak Island and Baranof Island.
+St Lawrence Island is in Bering Sea, located south of Bering Strait and west of mainland Alaska (USA).
+The island has length 140 km (90 mi / east-west) and width 35 km (22 mi / north-south).
+By total area (4640 km2 / 1792 mi2), the island is ranked USA's 6th largest and world's 113th largest.
+Its total population is around 1,400.
+The other (in the "USA top 10") largest Alaskan islands are Kodiak, Prince of Wales, Chichagof, Admiralty, Nunivak, Unimak, and Baranof.

-Saint Lawrence island is part of Alaska, but its location is actually closer to Russia (Siberia) than to mainland Alaska.
-Gambell is approx 60 km (37 ml) from the Chukchi Peninsula (Russia's Far East).
-For the past 2000 years this island has been inhabited by Alaskan and Siberian eskimos.
-By the 19th century, it had numerous villages with a total population of around 4,000 Yupik people.
+Saint Lawrence island is part of Alaska, but is actually closer to Russia (Siberia) than to mainland USA.
+Gambell is approx 60 km (37 mi) from Chukchi Peninsula (Russia's Far East).
+For thousands of years, the island has been inhabited by Eskimos.
+By the 19th century, it had numerous villages with total population around 4,000 - all Yupik people.

-- At Boxer Bay (on the south side of the island, the Yupik people have established hunting and fishing camps.
+At Boxer Bay (on the southern coast), the Yupik people have seasonal hunting and fishing camps.
 Here tourists may walk on the tundra and see fish-drying racks, whalebones, circular depressions which served as food-storage caches, walrus-skin boats that natives use for transportation and hunting.

-Saint Lawrence island has no trees.
-Its only woody plant is the Arctic willow (about 1 ft / 30 cm high).
-The abundance of seabirds and marine mammals is largely due to the Anadyr Current, which brings nutrient-rich waters from the Bering Sea shelf edge.
+The island has no trees.
+The only woody plant here is Arctic willow (about 1 ft / 30 cm high).
+The abundance of seabirds and marine mammals is largely due to Anadyr Current, which brings nutrient-rich waters from Bering Sea.

 St Lawrence Island cruise terminal